me9hanics/wikidata-SparQL-data-collection/README.md

 ## How to use?

-Getting started is **as easy as it gets: there are no! non-standard dependencies** for this module, all used libraries are part of the Python standard library.
+Getting started is **as easy as it gets: there are no! non-standard dependencies** for this module, all used libraries are part of the Python standard library (except the `requests` library, which may not be included in many cases).
 There is one optional exception: you need to install pandas if you want to use the `results_dataframe` function.

 - **Just download the ```functions.py``` file** - you'll be ready to include it in your project.

-- To try examples, you can check the `examples.ipynb` Jupyter Notebook too.
+- For example usage, you can check the `examples.ipynb` Jupyter Notebook too.

 All methods are stored in the self-sufficient ```functions.py``` file, which you can easily place in your work folder and import in any Python/Jupyter Notebook with `import functions`.